-This NGO allows contributions and participation from volunteers in a vast variety of ways.
-One can choose to be a Field Volunteer, a Marketing Volunteer or a Content Developing Volunteer to add on their participation in SRI.
+SRI allows contributions and participation from volunteers in a wide variety of ways.
+One can choose to be a Field Volunteer, a Marketing Volunteer or a Content Developing Volunteer.
 They also accept elective donations on their website.

-One key lesson we can take from Self Reliant India would be to actively take up initiatives for the marginalised sections in India and around the globe to accelerate growth, prosperity and equality.
-As a new year begins in 2021, we can notice the cracks in our societies and systems and mend them together so that the world is a better place to live in — for us and the generations to come.
+The world would greatly benefit if more of us took initiatives like these and stood up for the marginalised sections in India and around the globe.
+This would accelerate growth, prosperity and equality.
+As a new year begins in 2021, we must notice the cracks in our societal systems and mend them together so that the world is a better place to live in 𑁋 for us and the generations to come.